Invariant mass: As defined in particle physics

-This invariant mass is the same in all frames of reference (see also special relativity).
-This equation says that the invariant mass is the pseudo-Euclidean length of the four-vector (E, p), calculated using the relativistic version of the Pythagorean theorem which has a different sign for the space and time dimensions.
+Invariant mass is the same in all frames of reference (see also special relativity).
+The equations above imply that the invariant mass is the pseudo-Euclidean length of the four-vector (E, p), calculated using the relativistic version of the Pythagorean theorem which has a different sign for the space and time dimensions.
 This length is preserved under any Lorentz boost or rotation in four dimensions, just like the ordinary length of a vector is preserved under rotations.
 In quantum theory the invariant mass is a parameter in the relativistic Dirac equation for an elementary particle.
 The Dirac quantum operator corresponds to the particle four-momentum vector.

 Since the invariant mass is determined from quantities which are conserved during a decay, the invariant mass calculated using the energy and momentum of the decay products of a single particle is equal to the mass of the particle that decayed.

 The mass of a system of particles can be calculated from the general formula: